hujhax/austin-improv-wiki/Troupes/The Plagiarists.md

 ## Summary
 ### Press Blurb
 This is their bio from the web site for [[Festivals/The 2011 Improvised Play Festival|The 2011 Improvised Play Festival]]:

-<blockquote><p>The Plagiarists will absorb the delicious talents of some of the greatest playwrights.
-Five great actors will work together, each on a steady diet of their own author’s style, to cook up a never-before-seen improvised play.</p></blockquote>
+> The Plagiarists will absorb the delicious talents of some of the greatest playwrights.
+Five great actors will work together, each on a steady diet of their own author’s style, to cook up a never-before-seen improvised play.

 ### The Cast's Styles
 Each cast member acted in the style of a particular playwright, as follows: